-By the 1892-1893 winter season, 317 Commonwealth was the home of Miss Eliza Collamore and Miss Helen Elizabeth Collamore, sisters.
+On July 2, 1892, 317 Commonwealth was purchased from Josiah Abbott’s estate by Miss Eliza Collamore and Miss Helen Elizabeth Collamore, sisters.
 They previously had lived at 115 Beacon.
 They also maintained a home in Swampscott.

 In May of 1917, William Chick applied for (and subsequently received) permission to add two new windows and to remodel the interior.

 The Chicks raised their three children at 317 Commonwealth: William Converse Chick, Jr., Robert Franklin Chick, and Elizabeth Chick.

 Robert Chick married in December of 1943 to Frances Caroline Stout.
 He was serving in the US Army Air Corps and, after their marriage, they lived at 317 Commonwealth until about 1946, after which they lived in an apartment at 265 Commonwealth.
 He was employed with John H. Pray & Sons and succeeded his father as president of the firm in 1958.

 Elizabeth Chick married in December of 1944 to Allan Douglas Parker.
 After their marriage, they lived in Swampscott.

 William Chick, Jr., married in April of 1945 to Eleanor Ann Chandler.
 After their marriage, they lived in Newton Highlands.
 He was employed with John H. Pray & Sons and later became vice president of the firm.

 William and Ruth Chick continued to live at 317 Commonwealth until his death in October of 1965.
 Ruth Chick moved thereafter.